 The Ohio-Kentucky-Indiana Regional Council of Governments gives this ASSURANCE in consideration of and for obtaining any Federal grants, loans, contracts, agreements, property, and/or discounts, or other Federal-aid and Federal financial assistance extended after the date hereof to the recipients by the U.S. Department of Transportation under the Federal Highway Program.
 This ASSURANCE is binding on Kentucky, other recipients, sub-recipients, sub- grantees, contractors, subcontractors and their subcontractors', transferees, successors in interest, and any other participants in the Federal Highway Program.
 The person (s) signing below is authorized to sign this ASSURANCE on behalf of the Recipient.

-Signed and approved day of 2024.
-November
+Signed and approved this 19 day of Nove ember , 2024.

 Mark Policinski